Punjab Kings: Franchise history

 In 2007, the Board of Control for Cricket in India (BCCI) created the cricket tournament the Indian Premier League, based on the Twenty20 format of the game.
 Franchises for eight cities were made available in an auction held in Mumbai on 20 February 2008.
 The team representing Punjab was bought by the Dabur group's Mohit Burman (46%), the Wadia group's Ness Wadia (23%), Preity Zinta (23%), and Saptarshi Dey of the Dey & Dey Group (minor stake).
 The group paid a total of $76 million to acquire the franchise.

-As the Kings XI Punjab, the franchise's catchment areas were the regions of Kashmir, Jammu, Himachal Pradesh, Punjab and Haryana—evident from the letter sequence "K J H P H" in the banner of the team's logo.
+As the Kings XI Punjab, the franchise's catchment areas were the regions of Kashmir, Jammu, Himachal Pradesh, Punjab and Haryana—evident from the letter sequence "K J H P H" in the banner of the team's old logo.

 Expulsion from the IPL and return

 Following the controversy surrounding the BCCI and Lalit Modi in 2010, the Indian Premier League announced on 10 October 2010 that it had terminated the franchise contracts of Kings XI Punjab and the Rajasthan Royals.
 The teams announced that they would take legal action to remain in the Indian Premier League.
-Initially, the team tried to negotiate a solution with the league, but when one could not be reached, they decided to file a case in Mumbai High Court accusing the IPL of getting rid of the two teams so that when the bidding process would start for the 2012 IPL season, the contract would be given to a more lucrative bidder.
+Initially, the team tried to negotiate a solution with the league, but when one could not be reached, they decided to file a legal case in the Bombay High Court.
+They accused the IPL of getting rid of the two teams so that when the bidding process would start for the 2012 IPL season, the contract would be given to a more lucrative bidder.

-Kings XI Punjab was reinstated with the involvement of the High Court.
+The termination order was stayed by the Bombay High Court, and the legal dispute between the BCCI and the franchise ended in 2012.

 Name change

 On 17 February 2021, Kings XI Punjab was renamed to Punjab Kings, ahead of the 2021 Indian Premier League.
-Ness Wadia explained the reason for changing the franchise name was to "relook at things" and rebrand after 13 seasons of IPL.
+Ness Wadia explained the reason for changing the franchise name was to "relook at things" and rebrand after 13 seasons of the IPL.
 He expressed his disappointment over the franchise for "not being able to win a title" and expected them to "start afresh" after a name change.
 He added that the name change had been planned two years ago and COVID-19 had just delayed the announcement.